Critical Learning Periods Emerge Even in Deep Linear Networks: Critical learning periods for matrix completion: generalization in deep linear networks

 where $\u_r$ and $\v_r$ and the $r^{th}$ singular vector of the product matrix $W$ through training.
 In this manner, depth $D$ makes larger singular values increase faster, and makes smaller singular values evolve slower, and as in the previous section, the network will undergo sigmoidal learning trajectories for each singular value.
 In particular, we find that the ability to learn low-rank solutions relates to how well the network will generalize to unobserved entries (Fig.~\ref{fig:singular-vals}, top row), and deficits that lasted late into training prevents the learning of the low-rank solution for the final task.
 We also obtain closed form equations that describe how the singular vectors evolve during and after the deficit period (Eqs.\ref{eq:U_evolve}, \ref{eq:V_evolve}), further described in Appendix~\ref{sec:exact-dyn}.
 Simulating these differential equations matches gradient descent learning dynamics before and after the task switches (Fig.~\ref{fig:exact-diff-eq-2}).

 In the case of matrix completion, the sensitivity to the initial phase of training is most prevalent in low-sample regimes, as there are a variety of ways for fitting the observed entries.
 When the observations are large ($N = 3000$, or $N = 4000$), we do not observe sensitivity to the initial task (Fig.~\ref{fig:observations}, right).
 With a large number of observations, the network can eventually learn the correct final rank 5 task, evidenced by the final singular values shown in Fig.~\ref{fig:singular-vals}, bottom.
-Further, we study generalization when we are provided a small number of examples during the pretraining stage (1000 entries) and \emph{additional} entries for the final task.
-This corresponds to a deficit of receiving partial final task information during the pre-training stage.
-We find that again we observe critical learning periods in the low sample regime (Fig.~\ref{fig:observations}, left), where increasing duration of pre-training on partial task information increasingly impairs generalization performance for the final task.
+We also explore how the reconstruction error depends on the number of observations for the final task when initially observing a subset of the observed entries in Fig.~\ref{fig:observations} (center), and we observe critical learning periods in the low sample regime, where increasing duration of pre-training on partial task information increasingly impairs generalization performance for the final task.